schteppe/cartridge.js/README.md

 cartridge.js
 ============

-HTML5 retro game engine inspired by [Pico-8](http://www.lexaloffle.com/pico-8.php).
-You can use it as a library and/or create content for your game using the [editor](https://schteppe.github.io/cartridge.js/editor/).
+Retro game engine inspired by [Pico-8](http://www.lexaloffle.com/pico-8.php).
+Create a full game in the [editor](https://schteppe.github.io/cartridge.js/editor/), or use it as a library.

 # Usage